intermine/im-docs/docs/data-model/overview.rst

 Global Additions File
 -----------------------

 Previously the data model was merged from all data sources' additions XML file (plus the SO terms, core and genomic additons).
 This is no longer true.
-Since each source is in its own JAR now, the data model is self-contained.
+Since each source is in its own JAR now, the data model is self-contained for each data source.
 Therefore if you reference a class in your data parser, it must be present in the additions file.
 Alternatively, you can specify a single data model file that will be merged into each source:

 .. code-block:: sh